asavoullis/Data_Engineering_Projects/Googleplaystore/README.md

 - PySpark
 - Matplotlib
 - Seaborn
+- Requests
+- Jsonify
+- Threading
 - Java JDK v17 or v11 or v8

 ## Author

 - Charilaos A Savoullis

-## License

-This project is licensed under the [MIT License](LICENSE).

 ## Usage

-Feel free to explore the provided API endpoints and Jupyter Notebook for insights into the Google Play Store dataset.
+Feel free to explore the provided API endpoints and Jupyter Notebook for insights into the Google Play Store dataset and reach out with any questions or feedback!

----

-Feel free to reach out with any questions or feedback!